 Mila Oiva, a senior researcher at Tallinn University, has focused on information circulation and cross-border transfer of knowledge in her work.
 Her dissertation dealt with the development of marketing in foreign trade between Poland and the Soviet Union and has later studied, for example, the development of global information transmission by examining the spread of news coverage of Bobrikov’s murder around the world.

-Currently Mila works as a researcher at The Ancient Finnish Kings research project at the University of Turku.
-The three-year project studies Finnish and Russian language internet discussions on medieval pasts and pseudohistory.
-It focuses on history politics and the use of history by examining internet discussions on the Middle Ages and the different interpretations and perceptions of history present in the discussions.
-“People have always presented different interpretations and views on history, and now these discussions have moved to the internet.
-At the project we want to find out how the move has affected the discussion”, Mila presents the project.
-She is particularly interested in different ways of understanding history and the conflicts that stem from that: “When we discuss history we often also discuss the present and the future.
-This can be particularly well seen at internet discussions.
-A glorious past is often perceived to also guarantee a glorious future”.
+Mila has also worked as a researcher in the University of Turku’s project Ancient Kingdoms and Founders of Russia: Pseudohistory and Historical Politics in 21st Century Finland.
+The pseudo-history project focused on the use of history looked at the online discussion about the Middle Ages and the different conceptions and interpretations of history that appear in it.
+“People have always presented different interpretations and ideas about history, and now these discussions have moved to the internet.
+The purpose of the project was to find out how the transition has affected the discussions on history”, Mila introduces the project.
+In this research, she is particularly interested in the different ways of understanding history and the conflicts that arise from them: “In online discussions, the fact that the discussion about history is often also a discussion about the present and the future comes out very clearly.
+A brilliant past is seen to also guarantee a brilliant future”.

 Mila is currently running a project that studies the worldviews conveyed by Soviet and Estonian newsreels in the long term.
 The multidisciplinary project utilizes computer-aided research methods, such as vector modeling of images, network analysis, and various applications of language technology.
 “It is interesting to look at how the changes in political currents are reflected in the material, and on the other hand, what kind of long-term continuities can be observed,” states Mila.